 - Reframing your services: Another way for your organization to look dynamic and responsive to community needs is to take your core services and offer them to a new segment of the population.
-For example, if your organization has traditionally focused on providing services to male veterans, using your core expertise of veterans services--which might involve training, job placement, housing, and financial counseling--you could create a program that offers the same services but targets female veterans.
+For example, if your organization has traditionally focused on providing services to male veterans, you could leverage your core expertise of veterans services--which might involve training, job placement, housing, and financial counseling--to create a program that offers the same services to female veterans.
 Since you're building off of your organization's core expertise, your existing staff will have the knowledge to help design the new project.
-In fact, most of what you'll be investing in will relate more to communicating your services to the new target population than building a new infrastructure for service delivery.
+By scaling your services in this way, most of the work will involve communicating your services to the expanded target population rather than developing new infrastructure for service delivery.

 "There's an App for That"